btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 ## What is BTCPay Server wallet?

-BTCPay Server has an internal wallet which you can use to preview incoming and outgoing transactions and manage your funds.
+BTCPay Server has an internal wallet which you can use to view incoming and outgoing associated Bitcoin transactions and spend your funds.

 It works like any other wallet, but has enhanced privacy features (non-custodial, no third-parties, verified with a dedicated full node, etc.) by default and also solves certain UX problems you may encounter when [using an existing wallet] with BTCPay Server.